balancer/docs-v3/docs/concepts/guides/add-liquidity-to-pool.md

 ### Balancer SDK

-The [Balancer SDK](https://github.com/balancer/b-sdk) is a Typescript/Javascript library for interfacing with the Balancer protocol and can be installed with
+The [Balancer SDK](https://github.com/balancer/b-sdk) is a Typescript/Javascript library for interfacing with the Balancer protocol and can be installed with:

 ::: code-tabs#shell
 @tab pnpm